sudopluto/learning-how-to-live/college/age-23.md

   - seeked amy, but didn't say hello lol
     - but saw my first london fox tho
   - started boxing classes, fun
+  - saw hamlet at the globe, took away almost nothing lol
+  - went to (well volunteered at) first anime convention: anime london
+    - so many demon slayer and attack on titan cosplays, but good vibes